 Soy sauce, sesame oil, and spicy sambal sauce are optional, yet you should try adding them all in your bowl to experience what the authentic version tastes like.
 Foreign tourists traveling in Indonesia can easily enjoy this delicious dish on the street.

-Among the most straightforward Asian recipes with fried rice, Indonesian Nasi Goreng is a shining example.
+Among the most straightforward Asian food with fried rice, Indonesian Nasi Goreng is a shining example.
 It includes a variety of nutritious ingredients, including chicken, carrots, eggs, and spices like pepper and garlic.

 Thanks to all these spices, the rice grains of Nasi Goreng have a beautiful brownish hue.
 The cooks will uniformly roast these condiments with rice to make a “mixed” rice meal that will satisfy even the pickiest guests.